Our Voices Symposium

 Our intentions for the Our Voices Symposium are to;

-Create space for Black, Indigenous, and racialized frontline workers, advocates, and activists to network, build relationships, and reimagine gender-based violence policy and advocacy while centering the leadership of Black, Indigenous, and racialized communities within Ottawa’s local movement and sector.
+Create space for Black, Indigenous, and racialized survivors, frontline workers, advocates, and activists to network, build relationships, and reimagine gender-based violence policy and advocacy while centering the leadership of Black, Indigenous, and racialized communities within Ottawa’s local movement and sector.

 To reimagine safety beyond mainstream institutions – In a time of growing political and social polarization, we aim to explore liberatory responses to gender-based violence that center community care, mutual aid, and survivor-led solutions.